 Now look closely at the final, tonic chord and how it is approached by its dominant 7.
 The 3 of G7 moves up a half step, but to the 1 of the C triad.
 This final tonic chord does not require a 7 in order to establish its harmony.
 And here lies the problem.
 Perhaps out of habit, perhaps out of laziness, this chord is often still written as a major 7.
 Fig 2 This final chord could be Cmaj7, but it can equally be C6 or just a C triad.
 Don’t assume that you are obliged to play a 7 just because the lead sheet states maj7.
 The scale of C major will work over all these variations, because the chord is essentially a major triad.
 So play the chord that suits your purposes.
 Another scale that will work here is the Lydian Dominant, but I’ll examine this in chapter 3.

-Learning Jazz piano book 4 should be ready sometime in 2014.
+Learning Jazz piano book 4 is now available.

 Click here to get Learn Jazz Piano eBooks